 At least that's according to Lucas Transmission Fix.

-Lucas transmission fix is meant to be used when you are experiencing transmission problems listed above.
+Lucas transmission fix is meant to be used when you are experiencing the transmission problems listed above.
 Lucas is one of the most popular transmission additives, and if you are having transmission problems, you most likely have heard of it.

 Some may swear by this additive, even go as far as to call it "miracle fluid."
 While in other cases, using Lucas transmission fix doesn't make a difference.